hidehitomobile/sheetjs/README.md

 # sheetjs

-Simple Spreadsheet UI by jQuery-plugin.
+Apply a simple spreadsheet UI to your table tag as a jQuery-plugin.

 Just write **'sheetjs'** class into your **'table'** tag!

 <img src="doc/sample.gif">

 ## Usage
 1. Import jQuery 1.x, 2.x or 3.x from CDN